trailheadapps/dreamhouse-lwc/README.md

     cd dreamhouse-lwc
     ```

-1. Create a scratch org and provide it with an alias (dh):
+1. Create a scratch org and provide it with an alias (dreamhouse):

     ```
-    sfdx force:org:create -s -f config/project-scratch-def.json -a dh
+    sfdx force:org:create -s -f config/project-scratch-def.json -a dreamhouse
     ```

 1. Push the app to your scratch org: